 His interest in archaeology was brought into play when he had some newspaper articles printed in 1939 about a Roman villa unearthed in Ashtead and also a pre-Roman well found at Ewell, Surrey.
 He may have been a member of the Surrey Archaeological Society at that time.

 During World War II he served in North Africa and Italy and on returning to England went briefly back to work in insurance where he passed the Chartered Insurance Institute Part I Associateship exam.
 However he soon decided he preferred the outdoor life and became a gardener firstly at a fruit farm in Cornwall and then head gardener at Leatherhead Hospital.

 He married on 14th May 1954.
 In the late 1950’s he moved to Highbridge and went to work as a clerk at the Sealed Motor Components Company in Bridgwater until his retirement in 1977.

-There is no record of his interest in local history before he came to Burnham but his interest may have been inspired by living in one of Burnhams oldest houses, Sandyway House (see below) which he renamed Huish after its location.
+There is no record of his interest in local history before this time but his interest may have been inspired by living in one of the area’s oldest houses, Sandyway House (see below) which he renamed Huish after its location.
 It seems that at some point he not only excavated the garden but also lifted the floorboards to see what he might find beneath.